mrutunjayachavadi/MyRetail/README.md

  Use Case :: Accepts an HTTP PUT request at the same path (/products/{id}), containing a JSON request body similar to the GET response, and updates the product’s price in the data store

- Price information is updated in the rdbms(postgres) current_price table
+ Price information is updated in the rdbms(postgres) current_price table, no updates are done to NO-SQL(MongoDB) data store

 Considerations for the Production Environment
 -----------------------------------------------------------------------------------------------------------------------------------------------